ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 Bio-Formats allows it to be used as a “plug-in”, enabling any tool that uses it to access a large number of proprietary file formats (PFFs).
-This flexibility has resulted in substantial uptake of Bio-Formats — it is started >10,000 times each day and installed in many thousands of sites worldwide.
+This flexibility has resulted in substantial uptake of Bio-Formats — it is installed in many thousands of sites worldwide and started more than 10,000 times each day.

 ###By the community

-The success of the Bio-Formats project is heartening but what really differentiates it is the way its development process links in with the community.
+The success of the Bio-Formats project is heartening, but what really differentiates it is the way its development process links in with the community.